Jeeekkkk/misc_automations/gmail_auto_delete_script/README.md

-# Gmail Auto Archive Script
+# Gmail Auto Delete Script

-This Google Apps Script automatically archives emails after 24 hours or 7 days, depending on the label assigned.
+This Google Apps Script automatically deletes emails after 24 hours or 7 days, depending on the label assigned.
 It's useful for time-sensitive emails like calendar invites or daily notifications that become irrelevant shortly after receipt.

 ## What It Does

 The script checks for emails labeled:
-- **`24hr Archive`** — moves to trash after 1 day
+- **`24hr Delete`** — moves to trash after 1 day
-- **`1w Archive`** — moves to trash after 7 days
+- **`1w Delete`** — moves to trash after 7 days

 Each labeled thread is checked for age based on the last message date.
 If older than the defined delay, it’s marked read, unimportant, and moved to the trash.

 > *This script permanently deletes emails (by moving to trash).
-Modify behavior if you want to archive instead of delete.*
+Please see the gmail_auto_archive folder if you want to archive instead of delete.*

 ---